atlassian-archive/dataschool/dataschool/_chapters/learn-sql/basic/select.md

 short: SELECT
 meta_title: SQL - SELECT
 description: Learn the SELECT SQL statement with your PostgreSQL database in this interactive SQL data tutorial.
-The SELECT statement is a basic SQL command that easily allows you to interact with the data in your PostgreSQL database.
+The SELECT statement is a basic SQL command to access data.
 number: 20
 section: Basic
 image:
 authors:
 - _people/dave.md
 reviewers: